speakeasy-api/speakeasy-go-sdk/README.md

 	// Configure the Global SDK
 	speakeasy.Configure(speakeasy.Config {
 		APIKey:		"YOUR API KEY HERE",	// retrieve from Speakeasy API dashboard.
-		ApiID:		"YOUR API ID HERE", 	// this is an ID you provide that you would like to associate captured requests with.
+		ApiID:		"YOUR API ID HERE", 	// enter a name that you'd like to associate captured requests with.
+This name will show up in the Speakeasy dashboard. e.g. "PetStore" might be a good ApiID for a Pet Store's API.
+No spaces allowed.
-		VersionID:	"YOUR VERSION ID HERE",	// this is a Version you provide that you would like to associate captured requests with.
+		VersionID:	"YOUR VERSION ID HERE",	// enter a version that you would like to associate captured requests with.
+The combination of ApiID (name) and VersionID will uniquely identify your requests in the Speakeasy Dashboard. e.g. "v1.0.0".
+You can have multiple versions for the same ApiID (if running multiple versions of your API)
 	})

     // Associate the SDK's middleware with your router